CAIsr/uniQC/README.md

 ## Installation

-Download the current version of SPM from http://www.fil.ion.ucl.ac.uk/spm/software/ and add the code directory to you MATLAB path.
+Download the current version of [SPM](http://www.fil.ion.ucl.ac.uk/spm/software/) and add the code directory to you MATLAB path.
 Then clone or download the uniQC repository and **recursively** add this to your MATLAB path as well.
 Type `I = MrImage` to test your setup.

 ## Getting started